ZieIony/RandomData/README.md

 # RandomData

 Your test/mock screens would look much better with some real data.
-RandomData automatically fills your structures with generated, random names, numbers, images, etc.
+RandomData automatically fills your structures with generated, random names, numbers, images, etc. RandomData uses data libraries, validating algorithms and keeps track of a context to make sure that every bit of generated data is consistent and makes sense.
+Did you notice that a female name always comes with a picture of a woman? :)

 Before you start, make sure to check out https://www.pexels.com/ - very nice site with free stock photos :)